-The point of this final example is to emphasize the point that most Sidre operations are atomic and do precisely what their name describes with few side effects.
-If this were not the case, we believe that the Sidre API would become bloated and confusing to be able to support the range of usage patterns employed by Axom users.
+The point of this final example is to demonstrate that most Sidre operations are atomic and do precisely what you expect with few side effects.
+If this were not the case, we believe that the Sidre API would become bloated and confusing to be able to support the range of usage patterns applied by Axom users.